redmunds/brackets-display-shortcuts/README.md

 Type the name of the command you're looking for in the filter field to find the shortcut faster.

-Use *Override Shortcut* and *Disable Shortcuts* commands from context (right-click) menu to facilitate [editing of keymap.json file](https://github.com/adobe/brackets/wiki/User-Key-Bindings).
+Use *Add Shortcut for Command* and *Disable Shortcuts* commands from context (right-click) menu to facilitate [editing of keymap.json file](https://github.com/adobe/brackets/wiki/User-Key-Bindings).

 ## License